 The popularity of contactless payments was on the rise even before the COVID-19 pandemic hit in 2020, and Commonwealth Bank estimated that Australia could become completely cashless by 2022.
 However, with health and safety concerns at the forefront of consumers’ minds the trend for contactless payments has accelerated over the past 12 months.
-With this in mind, it’s important for hospo owners to ask themselves if their business is ready to accept contactless payments, what are the benefits for their business and how easy is it to implement?
+With the future of dining and cashless dining in mind, it’s important for hospo owners to ask themselves if their business is ready to accept contactless payments, what are the benefits for their business and how easy is it to implement?

 Popular methods of contactless payments